Tooltip container

 Background

 II.
 Marschbataillon no doubt refers to the second march battalion of Infanterieregiment Nr.
-91. It arrived at the front in Serbia on 24 September 1914 [b] and was deployed directly on the bridgehead at the Parašnica peninsula, by the confluence of Drina and Sava.
-They were reporting to IR73 and it was only on 13 November 1914 that they joined the field regiment proper.
-Commanding the battalion from 7 October was Major Rudolf Kießwetter who was later to lead the entire regiment and who also made vital contributions to when the history of IR.
-91 was written after the war.
+91. It arrived at the front in Serbia on 24 September 1914 [a] and was deployed directly on the bridgehead at the Parašnica peninsula, by the confluence of Drina and Sava.
+The battalion arrived under the command of Hauptmann Albrecht von Dittmann who from 7 October was succeeded by Major Rudolf Kießwetter[b].

 March battalions and march companies